 Origin, Charlotte St – Bit of an upgrade from Lanark in space and style but still at heart focused on the coffee over all else.
 Should you ever want to take some home, they have a great selection of beans on sale and give you a free coffee with every bag. 😊

 Embassy East, Hoxton St – I know there’s a LOT of “Top 10 Brunch Spots” out there but this place is a true local secret.
 Easy going, great food and portions, but best of all – not a fucking avocado in sight.
-I love that weird textured green stuff as much as next guy but holy shit it’s nice to see people can cook eggs on toast and not automatically slap an avocado on the plate too.
+I love that weird textured green stuff as much as the next guy but holy shit it’s nice to see people can cook eggs on toast and not automatically slap an avocado on the plate too.

 Cream, New Inn Yard – Sharing the space with a gallery and magazine, this place screams East London in terms of interiors and prices.
 However, the chef who put the menu together is stellar and the quality of ingredients makes it really worth the treat.

-Pubs: the most divisive of choices.
+The most divisive of choices